Eight Men Out: Filming

-Lardner also witnessed how the production crew had to make "a few hundred extras look like a World Series crowd of thousands", which were hampered by the production's inability to entice a substantial number of Indianapolis residents to come to the stadium to act as film extras.
-Lardner stated, "The producers offer free entertainment, Bingo with cash prizes, and as much of a stipend ($20 a day) as the budget permits..."
+Lardner also witnessed how the production crew had to make "a few hundred extras look like a World Series crowd of thousands" because thet were hampered by the production's inability to entice a substantial number of Indianapolis residents to come to the stadium to act as film extras.
+Lardner stated, "The producers offer free entertainment, bingo with cash prizes, and as much of a stipend ($20 a day) as the budget permits..."

 Legacy

-Several people involved in the film would go on to work on Ken Burns' 1994 miniseries Baseball.
+Several people involved in the film would go on to work on Ken Burns's 1994 miniseries Baseball.
 Cusack, Lloyd, and Sweeney did voice-overs, recording reminiscences of various personalities connected with the game.
-Sayles and Terkel were interviewed on the 1919 World Series.
+Sayles and Terkel were interviewed abput the 1919 World Series.
 Terkel also "reprised his role" by reading Hugh Fullerton's columns during the section on the Black Sox.

 Reception

-The review aggregator website Rotten Tomatoes reported an approval rating of 87% based on 52 reviews, with an average rating of 7.2/10.
+The review aggregator website Rotten Tomatoes reported an approval rating of 87% based on 54 reviews, with an average rating of 7.1/10.
 The site's critics consensus reads, "Perhaps less than absorbing for non-baseball fans, but nevertheless underpinned by strong performances from the cast and John Sayles' solid direction."
-According to Metacritic, which calculated a weighted average score of 71 out of 100 based on 16 critics, the film received "generally favorable reviews".
+According to Metacritic, which calculated a weighted average score of 71 out of 100 based on 16 critics, the film received "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Variety wrote: “Perhaps the saddest chapter in the annals of professional American sports is recounted in absorbing fashion in Eight Men Out...
 The most compelling figures here are pitcher Eddie Cicotte (David Strathairn), a man nearing the end of his career who feels the twin needs to ensure a financial future for his family and take revenge on his boss, and Buck Weaver (John Cusack), an innocent enthusiast who took no cash for the fix but, like the others, was forever banned from baseball."

 Film critic Roger Ebert was underwhelmed, writing, "Eight Men Out is an oddly unfocused movie made of earth tones, sidelong glances and eliptic[sic] conversations.
 It tells the story of how the stars of the 1919 Chicago White Sox team took payoffs from gamblers to throw the World Series, but if you are not already familiar with that story you're unlikely to understand it after seeing this film."

 Ebert's colleague Gene Siskel, on the other hand, said, "Eight Men Out is fascinating if you are a baseball nut... the portrayal of the recruiting of the ball players and the tight fisted rule of Comiskey is fascinating... thumbs up."